-Throughout the summer term, we publish a range of numeracy and literacy tasks on our website, to gain an insight into the standard of work students are capable of producing independently.
+Throughout the summer term, we publish a range of numeracy and literacy tasks on our website, to gain an insight into the standard of work pupils are capable of producing independently.

 Reading & DEAR Time

-We afford 20 minutes of reading time in Tutor Time every week, and insist that students through all year groups carry a reading book with them.
+We afford 30 minutes of reading time in Tutor Time 3 times a week, and pupils in KS3 are issued with a whole class reading book per half term to read at these sessions.
 Moreover, throughout the week, DEAR (Drop Everything and Read) time operates on a daily carousel, ensuring that every subject area has a responsibility to promote and instil a love for reading.
-During DEAR time, students have the opportunity to read their own reading book, some will be asked to read aloud to their class teacher, and it may be that the class teacher carefully selects some reading material relating to their subject area to develop the importance of academic reading.
+During DEAR time, pupils have the opportunity to read their reading book, some will be asked to read aloud to their class teacher, and it may be that the class teacher reads aloud to the pupils.
 This means that collectively we offer the opportunity for two hours of dedicated reading through the course of the week.

-For a small number of our students with reading ages significantly below their chronological reading age, we have an intervention programme that takes place before and after school.
-Students work closely with our Learning Support and Reading Support teams in a nurturing, small group environment where they have the opportunity to hone their word decoding and comprehension skills.
-This intervention shows year on year to have a significant impact on the students who engage regularly with it – with many students making in excess of a year’s progress in a couple of terms.
+For a small number of our pupils with reading ages significantly below their chronological reading age, we have an intervention programme that takes place before and after school. pupils work closely with our Learning Support and Reading Support teams in a nurturing, small group environment where they have the opportunity to hone their word decoding and comprehension skills.
+This intervention shows year on year to have a significant impact on the pupils who engage regularly with it – with many pupils making in excess of a year’s progress in a couple of terms.